RISE Community

 Courtney Burns, BSE, Medical Student

 Courtney Burns is a medical student on a research year in the Department of Anesthesiology in between her third and fourth years at the University of Michigan Medical School.
-As a RISE Innovator, Ms. Burns will develop the use of community-engaged art to promote emotional resilience among anesthesiology trainees and faculty after challenging clinical events (e.g., patient deaths, cardiac or respiratory arrests, etc.).
+As a RISE Innovator, Ms. Burns developed the use of community-engaged art to promote emotional resilience among anesthesiology trainees and faculty after challenging clinical events (e.g., patient deaths, cardiac or respiratory arrests, etc.).

 Malak Elshafei, BA, Medical Student

 Malak Elshafei is a second-year medical student at the University of Michigan Medical School.
-As a RISE Innovator, Ms. Elshafei plans to enhance the M1 curriculum by integrating EPIC training and simulating patient cases during the scientific trunk, fostering early application of medical knowledge and providing students with earlier clinical experience.
+As a RISE Innovator, Ms. Elshafei worked to enhance the M1 curriculum by integrating EPIC training and simulating patient cases during the scientific trunk, fostering early application of medical knowledge and providing students with earlier clinical experience.

 Kathrine Giarra, MD, Department of Emergency Medicine & Internal Medicine